 What to Consider When Choosing the Best Foosball Table

 The best foosball tables are made of quality materials that hold up to years of consistent, aggressive play.

-For those without space for a dedicated piece of furniture, coffee table foosball games may be a good option.
+- Coffee table foosball units are ideal for those without space for a dedicated piece of furniture.
 These tables are the size and height of coffee tables, with the playing surface enclosed in glass.
 Two players kneel on opposite sides of the table to play.

-In addition to a sturdy weight, side rails about 1½ inches thick add durability.
+In addition to a sturdy weight, side rails that are about 1.5-inch thick add durability.
 Counterweighted foosball men with pointy, crosshatched toes provide better control of the ball.
-Textured balls are ideal for improving skill, because they grip the toe and play on the surface best.
-Avoid shiny plastic balls.
+Unlike shiny plastic balls, textured balls are ideal for improving skill because they grip the toe and play on the surface best.

 The style of play is affected by the playing surface material, the foos men, playing rods, and ball.
 Hard, smooth surfaces lend themselves to fast play and more bounce.
 Textured or sticky surfaces allow more finesse and control.
 Some tables combine elements to lead to a mix of speed and technique.

 American foosball tables vary significantly in construction methods and materials, and they often blend the materials and styling that’s common to European tables for a unique play experience.
 Pay close attention to the size, weight, and material specifications listed by the manufacturer to ensure you receive the quality you expect.